Happy New Year, food lovers! Start off January with a cheddar and feta omelet breakfast and a hot frothy vanilla latte.

 - Magnesium – contains a small amount, but an indication that you’re not getting enough are symptoms of poor sleep, muscle cramps, and chronic pain.***

-If you’re feeling blue, cook up a two-egg omelet like this one I fixed tonight.
+If you’re feeling blue, cook up a two-egg omelet.
 Not only will it make you feel full.
 It just might help to minimize the blues.